• Skip to primary navigation

 Mental Health 101, Mindfulness & Challenges in Life & Self Care

-Prevention Link is hosting an online 1/2-day workshop created for basic training for Mental Health in the workplace and conversations around destigmatization.
+Facilitated by Registered Nurse Wendy Stanyon, Associate Professor at the Ontario Tech University, Prevention Link hosts a 1/2-day workshop created for basic training for Mental Health in the workplace and conversations around destigmatization.

-Prevention Link, on behalf of the Mental Health Commission of Canada, is proud to offer this two-day course, which gives participants the skills to provide assistance to a person who has a mental health problem or is experiencing a mental health crisis.
+This two-day course gives participants the skills to provide assistance to a person who has a mental health problem or is experiencing a mental health crisis.
 Just as physical first aid is administered to an injured person before professional medical care can be offered, mental health first aid will help to bridge a gap in treatment.

 IF YOU ARE IN DISTRESS